Electromagnetic control of synchronized gear shifting

 • pressure control in the main line,

-In the absence of a TP signal, the engine control uses the MAF and IAT sensor signals as substitutes.
-Main line pressure builds up and hard shifting may occur.
+If the TP signal is missing, the engine management uses the MAF and IAT sensor signals as substitutes.
+The pressure in the main line increases and hard shifting may occur.

-The MAF sensor is located between the air filter housing and the intake hose to the throttle body.
-The IAT sensor is built into the MAF sensor housing.
-The MAF sensor, together with the IAT sensor, provides the PCM with a primary load signal.
-The PCM uses these signals to perform, among other things, the following functions:
+The MAF sensor is located between the air cleaner housing and the air intake hose that goes to the throttle body.
+The IAT sensor is integrated into the MAF sensor housing.
+The MAF sensor, along with the IAT sensor, provides the primary load signal to the PCM.
+The PCM uses these signals to perform the following functions, among others:

 • switching control,